 Outdoors there's McKinley Park and its Rose Garden downtown, the American River Parkway hugging the riverbank for 23 miles, and golf courses everywhere.
 Historic sites include Sutter's Fort, the California State Capitol, the Folsom Powerhouse, Tower Bridge, Delta King riverboat. and the Old Sacramento Historic District.

-Sacramento cultural attractions include museums, galleries, and performing arts centers offering music concerts, ballet and opera.
-Theater venues include the Sacramento Convention Center Complex and the Wells Fargo Pavilion.
-The Sacramento Shakespeare Festival and the Sacramento Jazz Jubilee are annual events.
+Sacramento cultural attractions include museums, galleries, and performing arts centers offering music concerts, ballet, and opera.
+Also, the Sacramento Shakespeare Festival and the Sacramento Jazz Jubilee are annual events.

 Here is what the most affordable active adult communities around Sacramento are offering in terms of downsizing